pramnora/food/README.md

 1> Get a frying pan
 2> Pour into the frying pan...the tin of baked beans
 3> Also, pour in the egg/s
-4> When everything is ready/cooked...
+4> Heat up everything until when it's ready/cooked...
 5> Cook some rice
 6> Eat the baked beans, and, eggs...with the rice